tschneidereit/typed-objects-explainer/core.md

 function StructType(elementType, length, [options])
 ```

 The first overload defines struct types with the fields given in `structure`.
+The
+`structure` argument must recursively consist of fields whose values are type
+definitions: either primitive or struct type definitions.

-The second is a shortcut for defining struct types with indexed elements of a
+The second overload is a shortcut for defining struct types with indexed elements
-certain type: each entry is an instance of the struct type `elementType`, and
+of a certain type: each entry is an instance of the struct type `elementType`, and
 the length is determined by `length`.

 In both cases, the optional `options` parameter, if provided, must be an